 Handling a 2D mindset on a 3D production:

 Today… I put my money where my mouth is…I walked out of a film set (the first time ever).
-Admittedly I was consulting at only $1000 per day, so that helped me make up my mind.
+Admittedly I was consulting at lower than my usual rate, so that helped me make up my mind.
 I’ve previously come down heavy on Stereographers for bending backward and compromising their craft; My Spiderman review comes to mind.

 So what should a stereographer do when faced with the nouveau 3D crowd?
 A Director or Cinematographer, or end client that does not like being told they aren’t thinking in 3D?
 The answer is not as simple as mine was, and I’ll be the first to recognize that every job exists to put food on the table.
 Stereographers who might be passionate about their craft will either suffer in silence, feign ignorance, or as in the case of some – put a spin on the situation and claim to be good team players.